Police / Law Enforcement Training Schools

 Did you know that some of the work that used to be exclusively reserved for police officers is now being handled by professionals in the private security field?
 Increasingly, people with security training are being hired to help protect property and conduct patrols for businesses and public facilities.
 Today's security guards often have the skills to handle incidents related to everything from vandalism and theft to terrorism and organized crime.

-That's probably why, according to employment projections from the Bureau of Labor Statistics (BLS), over 40,000 new jobs for security guards are expected to be created between 2018 and 2028—a rise of 3.5 percent.
-The Occupational Employment Statistics (OES) program reports that a lot of the highest-paying jobs in security are related to the protection of utilities like natural gas distribution, waste management, and water systems.
-In those industries, the average pay is over $54,000 per year.
+That's probably why, according to employment projections from the Bureau of Labor Statistics (BLS), over 154,200 new jobs for security guards are expected to be created between 2020 and 2030—a rise of 14.6 percent.
+The median pay for a security guard is $31,050 per year, and top earners can make over $51,600.

 2. Correctional Officer

 A lot of people who get arrested end up being incarcerated.
 So, with millions of arrests taking place each year, it shouldn't be surprising that U.S. prisons need to be well-staffed to handle a lot of inmates.
 In fact, in 2017, America had more than 180,000 federal offenders under some kind of correctional supervision or control.
 And that doesn't include the thousands more held within state prisons or local jails.

 According to Occupational Employment and Wage Statistics (OEWS) program data, the median salary for a correctional officer in 2020 was $47,410.
 But the pay can go a lot higher if you work for a federal facility or accumulate experience.
 Some correctional officers made over $81,940.